 Three critical attributes of any successful disaster recovery plan are organization, coordination, and execution.
 If an organization's plan is unorganized, lacks defined roles and responsibilities, and does not set guidelines on making and executing decision points, quickly recovering from a disaster may not be possible.

 When outlining the various disaster scenarios that may impact your organization, it's also essential to define the how, when, and who of a disaster.
 Meaning who can declare a "disaster" and what are the steps to resolution.
 Assignment of relevant roles and responsibilities must be established early in the planning process, in coordination with scheduled tabletop exercises that run through different disaster scenarios from beginning to end.

-This type of planning will allow your organization to identify and document lessons learned before a real disaster scenario unfolds.
+This type of planning will allow your organization to identify and document lessons learned before a real disaster scenario.

-When determining your Recovery Time Objective (RTO) and Recovery Point Objective (RPO), it's important to establish realistic timelines for your organization.
+When determining your Recovery Time Objective (RTO) and Recovery Point Objective (RPO), it is important to establish realistic timelines for your organization.
 Key components of realistic RTO and RPO timelines may revolve around the availability of critical resources and your recovery sites.
 Are they hot or cold sites?
+How often are the sites’ data synchronized between the servers?
 The schedule and frequency of your backups are also contributing factors to setting realistic timelines for the organization.

 Establishing a data backup schedule that is right for your organization is key to successfully protecting your data.
 The more frequent and granular your backups are, the more likely your organization can recover in a real-time disaster scenario.
 As an organization, you must ask: How long do we go between backups and replica snapshots?
 Days?
 Hours?
 Minutes?
 Based on that answer, what impact would it have on your organization if you could not recover hours, days, or months of data?
 What happens if you cannot recover any data because backups do not exist or cannot be restored?